bw-math/bw-math/source/assignments/problems/statistics/04_SAMPLING.rst

 	TODO

+1. **Devore, Berk, 2007**

-1. The lifetime of a certain brand of battery is normally distributed with a mean of 10 hours and a standard deviation of 1 hour.
+The lifetime of a certain brand of battery is normally distributed with a mean of 10 hours and a standard deviation of 1 hour.
 There are four batteries to a package.
 If you buy a single package, what is the probability the average lifetime of all of the batteries in the package exceeds 11 hours?

+2. **Devore, Berk, 2007**

-2. There are five students in Mr. Moore's AP Statistics.
+There are five students in Mr. Moore's AP Statistics.
 On the basis of his many years of experience, Mr. Moore knows the time it takes to grade a randomly chosen examination paper is normally distributed with a mean of 10 minutes and a standard deviation of 2.5 minutes.
 What is the probability the average amount of time Mr. Moore spends grading the latest exams is less than 8 minutes?

 Difference of Means
 -------------------